Ali lemon

 Motivation

-My desire to build a coffee machine, rather than any other device, is easy to explain – I'm a big fan of this aromatic drink, and if I'm going to do anything, it's going to be something I personally wouldn't shy away from using.
-Of course, my design is a far cry from a professional coffee machine, but at the same time, I think it will provide worthy competition to the machines dotted around campus.
+My desire to build a lemonade machine, rather than any other device, is easy to explain – I'm a big fan of this aromatic drink, and if I'm going to do anything, it's going to be something I personally wouldn't shy away from using.
+Of course, my design is a far cry from a professional lemonade machine, but at the same time, I think it will provide worthy competition to the machines dotted around campus.

 Architecture